TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 A glint of determination formed within Josee's eyes.

 ''...
-I must do what must be done'
+I must do what must be done"

 ◇ ◇ ◇ ◇ ◇